-The Interconnection Facilities are located in IPC's Capital region in Township 20, Range 20 and Section 20.
-The Point of Interconnection ("POI") for the Project will be the node on the 230kV ring bus between air-break switch and air-break switch at the interconnection switching station.
+The Interconnection Facilities are located in IPC's Capital region in Township , Range and Section.
+The Point of Interconnection ("POI") for the Project will be on the node on the 230 kV bus

 A drawing identifying the POI is attached as Exhibit 1.